top of page

 Review of "Bury Your Devoured" by Kayden Agnus

 Bury Your Devoured is a twisted story told with beautiful prose.
 There's a sense of unease right from the very first chapter, and that skin-crawling feeling doesn't let up until the very end.
 Agnus perfectly allegorized the darkest and most complicated relationship that can exist between mother and daughter—the love, the hatred, and the understanding.
-This book is not for the faint of heart but that's what made me love it; there's honesty in the brutality. * The author is cu
+This book is not for the faint of heart but that's what made me love it; there's honesty in the brutality.

 Review of "This Witch: Poems" by J.R.
 Rogue